mpcrlab/DeepControl/README.md

 #### 3. Run convertfloat.py
 Since controltrain1.py stores in float64 which is very heavy on RAM, use convertfloat.py to automatically convert all images in data files to uint8.
 This will result in no loss of information.

-## Policy Network Training (Work in Progress)
+## Policy Network Training
 Run policy_train.py to train on data collected in the "dataset" folder.